Proposed Changes to Labor Standards Act

 Cabinet has proposed several changes to the Labor Standards Act aimed at promoting merit-based remuneration and workers’ health.
-If passed by Diet, these changes will take effect from April 1, 2016 except with regards to the changes in (1)(i) below which will take effect from April 1, 2019.
+If passed by Diet, these changes will take effect from April 1, 2016.
+The changes in (1)(i) below which will take effect from April 1, 2019.

-- For small and medium sized companies, amendments will remove the exemption with regards to the requirement to increase pay for workers working more than 60 hours overtime per month.
+- Small and medium sized companies will have to increase pay for workers working more than 60 hours overtime per month.
 This will apply in three years time

-- In cases of extremely long working hours, it is clearly indicated that the employer has an obligation to undertake consultations and consider means for protection of the worker’s health.
+- In cases of extremely long working hours, the employer has an obligation to consult and consider means for protection of the worker’s health.

 - With regards to annual leave, in the case of workers who are eligible to take 10 or more days of annual leave in a year, employers must, in principle, ensure that the workers take at least five days annual leave by annually scheduling specific dates for such leave.

 - Companies should make efforts to facilitate improvement of working hours.
 Decisions made by committees with regards to scheduled holidays for each office may substitute collective agreements between workers and employers.